Fruit and Vegetables How To

 Pests & diseases

 Tomato plants can succumb to pests and diseases quite easily if stressed in any way or if not regularly monitored.
-Some nasties to look out for include aphids, fruit flies as well as various caterpillars, bugs and grubs.
+Some nasties to look out for include root knot nematode, aphids, fruit flies as well as various caterpillars, bugs and grubs.
 Remove these by hand if possible or take a pic and have a chat to your local nursery person.

 Trussty tomato variety